PTC-Education/vuforia-spatial-grovepi-addon/README.md

-# vuforia-spatial-basic-interfaces-addon
+# vuforia-spatial-grovepi-addon

-This repository hosts a set of hardware interfaces for DIY and consumer hardware.
-We hope that these interfaces will enable you to easily get started creating compelling experiences with the Vuforia Spatial Toolbox and Vuforia Spatial Edge Server.
+This repoository contains a hardware interface for the [GrovePi shield](https://www.dexterindustries.com/grovepi/).
+If you have [installed the Vuforia Spatial Edge Server on a Raspberry Pi with these instructions](https://spatialtoolbox.vuforia.com/docs/vuforia-spatial-edge-server/raspberry-pi), you should be able to install this repo into your addons folder and be ready to use the GrovePi.

 ## Read First
 The Vuforia Spatial Toolbox and Vuforia Spatial Edge Server make up a shared research platform for exploring spatial computing as a community.
 This research platform is not an out of the box production-ready enterprise solution.
 Please read the [MPL 2.0 license](LICENSE) before use.